Establishing Good Relationships with Instructors

 Improved Course Work

-One of the primary benefits of building effective relationships with an instructor is a student’s ability to receive more specific feedback and instruction, whether you are taking pre-requisite or elective courses.
-Students who establish positive professional relationships with instructors can obtain more insight on how to create a specific course plan for increased progress.
+One of the primary benefits of building effective relationships with an instructor is a student’s ability to receive more specific feedback and instruction, whether they are taking prerequisite or elective courses.
+Students who establish positive professional relationships with instructors can obtain more insight into creating a particular course plan for increased progress.

 As Jacobson suggests, students should meet with instructors after large assignments or tests are returned.
-A “mini-conference,” or meeting with an instructor, provides both parties with an opportunity to focus on the finished final assignment, essay, or test.
-With this idea, Jacobson also asserts, “this approach may seem time-consuming, it rarely becomes a daunting process […] Once some of (a students) major […] problems have been identified and correction methods have been explained, most of the students begin to use the specific information they have received to self-monitor their (work).”
+A “mini-conference,” or meeting with an instructor, allows both parties to focus on the finished final assignment, essay, or test.
+With this idea, Jacobson also asserts, “this approach may seem time-consuming, it rarely becomes a daunting process […] Once some of (students) major […] problems have been identified and correction methods have been explained, most of the students begin to use the specific information they have received to self-monitor their (work).”

-Additionally, according to Jacobson, the more students meet with instructors early in the course, the less time students will need to meet with an instructor later on in the course – as you have already solidified your course fundamentals.
+Additionally, according to Jacobson, the more students meet with instructors early in the course, the less time students will need to meet with an instructor later – as you have already solidified your course fundamentals.

-Also, in meeting with instructors individually, students can understand what to focus on for further improvement, which can, in turn, allow the whole-group class time to run more smoothly and effectively.
+Also, in meeting with instructors individually, students can understand what to focus on for further improvement, allowing the whole group class time to run more smoothly and effectively.

-Most specifically, Jacobson acknowledges that writing assignments are among one of the biggest struggle areas for community college students; as such, meeting with an instructor for individual writing assistance often allows students to progress faster than a larger setting.
-Ultimately, especially in regards to writing and/or essay assignments: “To be effective, evaluations of developmental student essays must be thorough.
+Most specifically, Jacobson acknowledges that writing assignments are among the biggest struggle areas for community college students; as such, meeting with an instructor for individual writing assistance often allows students to progress faster than in a larger setting.
+Ultimately, especially regarding writing and/or essay assignments, “To be effective, evaluations of developmental student essays must be thorough.
 Specific feedback helps students identify both strengths and weaknesses in their writing.”

 Establishing Relationships to Prevent Potential Problems